neural-data-science/NESC_3505_textbook/visualization/gog.md

 # The Grammar of Graphics

-This section is based on Leland Wilkinson's seminal book, *The Grammar of Graphics* {cite}`GOG`, originally published in 1999 and a second edition in 2005, and summarized in a shorter form in the [*Handbook of Computational Statistics*](https://doi.org/10.1007/978-3-642-21551-3_13).
+This section is based on Leland Wilkinson's seminal book, *The Grammar of Graphics* {cite:ts}`GOG`, originally published in 1999 and a second edition in 2005, and summarized in a shorter form in the [*Handbook of Computational Statistics*](https://doi.org/10.1007/978-3-642-21551-3_13).

 In a natural human language, grammar is *generative* — it allows hierarchical, recursive embedding of words in phrases and sentences that allow for virtually infinite forms of expression.
 Without grammar, we would need one word to explain every individual concept we wished to express.
 The grammar is the underlying structure that allows us to derive shared meanings from combinations of words.